The Cave of the Silken Web (1927 film)

 The Cave of the Silken Web (盤絲洞 (盘丝洞, Pan Si Dong)) a.k.a.
-Journey to the West - the Spiders Cave (西遊記-盤絲洞 (西游记-盘丝洞)) a.k.a.
+Journey to the West – the Spiders Cave (西遊記-盤絲洞 (西游记-盘丝洞)) a.k.a.
 Spiders is a 1927 Chinese film directed by Dan Duyu and starring Yin Mingzhu as the first spider spirit.
 It is based on an episode of the shenmo fantasy novel Journey to the West, a Chinese literary classic written in the Ming Dynasty.

+This film follows a monk on a journey to the west to find ancient sutras.
+Six women lure him into their "spider cave."
+In the kitchen, away from the monk, the spider women and their servant discuss eating him.
+They try to get the monk to eat, specifically non-vegetarian food, but he refuses.
+The monk grows weary and suspicious and tries to leave, but the spider women don't let him.
+Later, someone accuses the spider women of holding the monk against his will.
+They deny the accusation and invite the accuser to search their home.
+Eventually, the monk is set to marry one of the spider women, unaware of her true nature.

 The ten-reel silent film was produced by Shanghai Yingxi Company.

-It was thought to be a lost film, until 2011, when an original copy of The Cave of the Silken Web was discovered in the archives of the National Library in Mo i Rana, Norway.
-The film was presented at the Films from the South 2013 festival in Oslo.
+It was thought to be a lost film until 2011, when an original copy of The Cave of the Silken Web was discovered in the archives of the National Library in Mo i Rana, Norway.
+The film was presented at the 2013 Films from the South festival in Oslo.
 Roughly three-quarters of the film is preserved, the first reel and a section in the middle is lost.
 The Norwegian copy has retained the original Chinese intertitles, but includes additional jokes in Norwegian written for the local audience.